groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Extensions/ValueObservationQueryable.md

 ## Example

-The sample code below defines `PlayersRequest`, a `Queryable` type that publishes the list of players found in the database:
+The sample code below defines `PlayersRequest`, a `ValueObservationQueryable` type that publishes the list of players found in the database:

 ```swift
 import GRDB